Elementary charge: In terms of the Avogadro constant and Faraday constant

+and then applied Faraday's second law.
+His value of the elementary charge, 4.69e-10 esu, is close to the modern value, 4.80e-10 esu.

+JJ Thomson's electrostatic measurement

+In 1898 J J Thomson measured the current in a gas in an electric field exposed to X-rays.
+The current I would be I = nev, where n is the number of ions measured, e is the charge on the ions, and v their mean velocity.
+The mean velocity in the electric field was previously measured by Rutherford.
+Thomson had discovered that water droplets would form around the ions if the gas was saturated before the X-ray exposure.
+The rate at which the vapor cloud fell gave an estimate of the size of the droplets and the mass of the droplets hitting the bottom of the experimental chamber per unit time gave total flux of water.
+Combined this gave an estimate of the number of droplets and thus the number of ions, n.
+Then the current measured could be converted to an estimate of the elementary charge.

 Oil-drop experiment

 A famous method for measuring e is Millikan's oil-drop experiment.
 A small drop of oil in an electric field would move at a rate that balanced the forces of gravity, viscosity (of traveling through the air), and electric force.
 The forces due to gravity and viscosity could be calculated based on the size and velocity of the oil drop, so electric force could be deduced.
 Since electric force, in turn, is the product of the electric charge and the known electric field, the electric charge of the oil drop could be accurately computed.
 By measuring the charges of many different oil drops, it can be seen that the charges are all integer multiples of a single small charge, namely e.

 The necessity of measuring the size of the oil droplets can be eliminated by using tiny plastic spheres of a uniform size.
 The force due to viscosity can be eliminated by adjusting the strength of the electric field so that the sphere hovers motionless.